-Instead of after-school soccer or science club, our kids filled much of their days with tutors, doctors and therapists.
+Instead of after-school soccer or science club, our kids filled much of their days with tutors, doctors, and therapists.
 I worried about the message I was sending, maybe that they weren’t good enough, but I wanted and needed the best support I could find for them.
-Even though my background is special education, even though I am a teacher myself, I knew enough not to be their educational therapist.
+Even though my background is in special education, even though I am a teacher myself, I knew enough not to be their educational therapist.

 Between the three kids, their rambunctious behavior fed off of each other.
-Our household was warm, loving and caring, but hectic, crazy and chaotic; it was like roping a herd of steers to get them out the door for anything, even if it was for something they wanted to do!
+Our household was warm, loving, and caring, but hectic, crazy, and chaotic; it was like roping a herd of steers to get them out the door for anything, even if it was for something they wanted to do!
 (My eldest is 20 months older than my twins, so it was mayhem.)
-When people called me, they’d hear our kids in the background and ask, “Are you having play dates over there?”
+When people called me, they’d hear our kids in the background and ask, “Are you having playdates over there?”
 “No,” I’d answer, “it’s just my kids.”
 I was overwhelmed and felt out of control.

 I was the parent running to school with the forgotten homework or lunch, the parent receiving the phone calls about the inappropriate outburst on the playground.
 (Where did he learn that word?)
-Something had to give after the phone call that our boys mooned the security cameras outside their religious school.
+Something had to give after the phone call that our kids mooned the security cameras outside their religious school.

 I can laugh at it now, but I felt like I was dragged through the mud, sorely embarrassed, judging myself as a terrible parent.
-Instead of enjoying my creative, fun and spunky kids, I was the disciplinarian, the warden, the taskmaster.
-I was exhausted, drained and felt very alone.
+Instead of enjoying my creative, fun, and spunky kids, I was the disciplinarian, the warden, the taskmaster.
+I was exhausted, drained, and felt very alone.

-As an educational therapist, I was able help my kids navigate their needs in the school system, but as a parent, I felt isolated and conflicted.
+As an educational therapist, I was able to help my kids navigate their needs in the school system, but as a parent, I felt isolated and conflicted.
 After years of working with other adolescents and young adults with similar challenges, I came to realize that other parents were at a loss too.
 When do we scaffold our kids and when do we let go?
 When do we attribute their undesirable behavior to their brain wiring and when is it poor behavior?
 And why can’t they just listen?

 - MA., Special Education, Learning Disabilities, California State University, Northridge